NevynIt/pyseq/rp2040/midi_bridge/midi_bridge.md

     - as only 3 'cables' can be configured on the midi port apparently, the other cables are used for other functions:
         - anything sent out to 13 comes back from 14, and vice versa, which can be used to create crazy rules (and deadlock the system)
         - anything sent out to 15 comes back from 16, and vice versa, which can be used to create crazy rules (and deadlock the system)
- - (future) audio output over a GPIO PIN using PWM controlled by PIO, controlled by a digital synth, controlled by messages over MIDI cable 12
+ - (future) stereo audio output over two GPIO PINs using PWM, controlled by a digital synth, controlled by messages over MIDI cable 12
- - (future) audio input over a GPIO ADC PIN, controlled by PIO, controlled by a sampler, controlled by messages over MIDI cable 11
+ - (future) stereo audio input over a GPIO ADC PIN using PWM, controlled by a sampler, controlled by messages over MIDI cable 11
  - (future) RGB led strip, connected via SPI, controlled by a visualizer, controlled by messages over MIDI cable 10
  - (future) LCD TFT screen (possibly with buttons or touch), controlled by a visualizer, controlled by messages over MIDI cable 9